tobyweston/blog/source/_posts/2012-03-27-expecting-exception-with-junit-rule.markdown

 The rule allows us to assert the exception is thrown and make assertions against the message.
 We still can't make additional assertions after the `find` method call, but this may not be a bad thing.

+## Beware combining Rules with @RunWith

 Beware though that if you combine the rule with certain `@RunWith` classes, you may get a false positive.
 Specifically, if you were to run with a class that extends `JUnit4ClassRunner` in the above example, the test would no longer fail.
 You'd get a false positive.

 For example, if you're using a version of JMock prior to 2.6.0 and use `@RunWith(JMock.class)` you'll encounter this.
 Older versions of the `JMock.class` extend `JUnit4ClassRunner` and `JUnit4ClassRunner` ignores rules.
-The newer `BlockJUnit4ClassRunner` supports rules and JMock post 2.6.0 extend this in `JMock.class`.
+The newer `BlockJUnit4ClassRunner` supports rules and JMock post 2.6.0 extends this class in `JMock.class`.

 ## Summary